munkiat/tyk-docs/tyk-docs/content/tyk-on-premises/redhat-rhel-centos.md

 ### Redis

-Tyk Gateway has a [dependency](https://tyk.io/docs/planning-for-production/redis/#supported-versions) on Redis.
+Tyk Gateway has a [dependency]{{< ref "/planning-for-production/redis#supported-versions" >}} on Redis.
 Follow the steps provided by Red Hat to make the installation of Redis, conducting a [search](https://access.redhat.com/search/?q=redis) for the correct version and distribution.

 ### Storage Database

-Tyk Dashboard has a dependency on a storage database that can be [PostgreSQL](https://tyk.io/docs/planning-for-production/database-settings/postgresql/) or [MongoDB](https://tyk.io/docs/planning-for-production/database-settings/mongodb/).
+Tyk Dashboard has a dependency on a storage database that can be [PostgreSQL]{{< ref "/planning-for-production/database-settings/postgresql" >}} or [MongoDB]{{< ref "/planning-for-production/database-settings/mongodb" >}}.

 {{< tabs_start >}}
 {{< tab_start "PostgreSQL" >}}
 ### Install PostgreSQL

-Check the PostgreSQL supported [versions](https://tyk.io/docs/planning-for-production/database-settings/postgresql/).
+Check the PostgreSQL supported [versions]{{< ref "/planning-for-production/database-settings/postgresql" >}}.
 Follow the steps provided by [PostgreSQL](https://www.postgresql.org/download/linux/redhat/) to install it.

 Configure PostgreSQL